KaushikJonas/KaushikJonas/README.md

 # 👋 Hi, I'm Kaushik

 🎓 M.Sc.
-Applied Data Science student at SRM Institute of Science and Technology
-📍 Based in Tamil Nadu, India
+Applied Data Science student at SRM Institute of Science and Technology,Kattankulathur 📍 Based in Tamil Nadu, India
 🔭 Currently working on machine learning and deep learning projects
 🌱 Passionate about building data-driven solutions and exploring AI tools